top of page

 For this activity, I'll start you with simple graphs.
 You'll graph some data, draw a line of best fit, determine the shape of the graph and the type of function it generates and IF IT IS LINEAR, calculate the slope.
 If it is not linear, you'll wait until we are in class for the lesson linearization.

-You will turn these graphs in for a grade on the first day of class.
+You will turn these graphs in for a grade on the first day of class up to the Monday following the start of school.

 Awesome Graphing Program